bloominstituteoftechnology/auth-hoc/patrick/README.md

 # LS-Client-Auth

 ## Assignment
-Start your MongoDB server by running `mongod` from the command line.
+- Start your MongoDB server by running `mongod` from the command line. - DONE √
+  - copied Client Auth Mini into "patrick" subfolder
+  - `mongo --dbpath data` from /patrick/Client-Auth-Mini/
-Start up your Auth server that we extended in the mini lab.
+-Start up your Auth server that we extended in the mini lab. - DONE √
+  - `nodemone src/app.js`

 Complete the SignUp component.
 When the user fills out the form you should send an axios POST request to the server to save the user to the database.
 From there, the user will be redirected to the `/signin` page to login.
 Upon successful login, the server will be persisting their session, and the user should be able to get a list of all the users currently stored in the database (you'll want to test this by registering a bunch of users).

 You'll also need to complete the `RequireAuth` higher-order component in `/components/HOC`.
 This higher-order component wraps the `users` component to ensure that only authorized users can view that component.

 There's lots of starter code in this repo that you can use as a reference.

 ## Extra Credit
 Clone down [this](https://github.com/LambdaSchool/LS-Auth-JWT/tree/solution) repository, which is an auth server implementation that handles sessions with JWTs instead of sessions.
 Have a look around the code and try to understand as much of what it is doing as you can.
 Refactor your client to interface with this server and persist JWTs in localStorage.

 Some of the things that you'll need to change include:
  * Your actions that make calls to your server will all need to be refactored to handle the JWT token accordingly.